DUI & Traffic Attorney in Denver

 In general, if you receive a ticket for an infraction, it’s a civil offense.
 You can pay the fine—usually by mail—or contest the violation.
 If you contest the infraction, you have to appear in traffic court, though you may receive a plea deal.

-If you opt to appear in court, consider hiring an experienced traffic ticket attorney.
+If you opt to appear in court, consider hiring an experienced traffic ticket lawyer.
 Your attorney can request a hearing, manage the discovery process, negotiate with the prosecutor, and, if necessary, represent you in court.

 Points